Marcellus97/locationmatchmaker/README.md

 ## Overview

 This project is a Python-based web application that uses `gunicorn` as the WSGI HTTP server and `gevent` for asynchronous workers.
 The application is containerized using Docker, making it easy to deploy and run in any environment.
 The app listens on port `8080` and is defined in the `api:app` module.
+The visualization is powered by d3.js and bootstrap for styling.

 ## Prerequisites